Vladimir Pravdich-Neminsky: Life in USSR

 During Ukrainian–Soviet War in 1919 he was mobilized to Red Army to fight epidemic typhus while he fell ill too.

-In 1922–1929 he worked in different research institutions in Ukraine.
-In late 1929 he was arrested and sentenced to 3 years prison in Arkhangelsk.
-Later in 1932-1944 he was teaching physiology in a few colleges and universities being every time fired and accused as a member of "old regime bourgeois intellectuals".
+From 1922 to 1929, he worked in different research institutions in Ukraine.
+In late 1929, he was arrested and sentenced to 3 years prison in Arkhangelsk.
+From 1932 to 1944, he was teaching physiology in a few colleges and universities being every time fired and accused as a member of "old regime bourgeois intellectuals".

-In 1949 Pravdich-Neminsky was allowed to live and work in Moscow which meant all accusations were taken off.
+In 1949, Pravdich-Neminsky was allowed to live and work in Moscow which meant all accusations were taken off.
 He was a head in Laboratory of Cerebrography of USSR Academy of Sciences until death.